MacDue/Mank-Spec/spec/types.md

 #### Binding points

 Binding points are the points in programs where new [references](#reference-types) can be introduced (or copied).
-Note that once a reference is bound, there's no way to change the reference to point to another value.
+Note that once a reference is bound, there is no way to change the reference to point to another value.

 References can only be assigned to lvalues, which are values that have a memory address (so can appear on the _left_ of an assignment).
 All other values are rvalues.
 For example, a named variable has a memory address, but a literal expression does not.